rachel-barato/pokedex/README.md

     - **To any other temperature**, **normal** pokémons should be retrieved;
     - If it is **raining**, **eletric** pokémons will be retrieved, no matter the temperature.

-> These rules are based oh the following challenge: *[Desafio Pokémon para Desenvolvedores](https://gitlab.com/enviabybus/weather-pokemon-test/-/tree/master/developer)*
+> These rules are based on the following challenge: *[Desafio Pokémon para Desenvolvedores](https://gitlab.com/enviabybus/weather-pokemon-test/-/tree/master/developer)*

 _______________________________________________________